Trusted and Respected New Orleans Maritime Lawyer

 If your employer was negligent and you suffered injuries as a result, you can seek damages from that employer under the Jones Act.
 However, you need to hire an attorney to see if you qualify under the Jones Act protections, and to start the process of filing your claim.

 What Damages Can You Receive?

 The damages you would receive are similar to an injury case or workers’ compensation claim.
-You can request damages for your medical costs, lost wages, and even future earning capacity if you suffer from a severe injury.
+You can request damages for your medical costs, lost wages, and even future earning capacity.

 Some damages may include future medical costs, pain and suffering, and emotional trauma – depending on the severity of the injury and what caused that injury.